oslabs-beta/tkyo-drift/README.md

 ## Drift Analysis Flow

-For each individual input and output, the following workflow is executed in either roughly 1000ms, or 500ms in a warm environment (see production impact for more).
+For each individual input to the TKYODrift, the following workflow is performed:

-1. Generate embeddings for both input and output.
+1. Generate an embeddings for input.
-2. Save them to `.bin` files (except for training mode).
+2. Save it to the rolling `.bin` files (one per model).
 3. Load historical vectors from disk.
 4. Compute baseline vectors as an average of past embeddings.
 5. Calculate cosine similarity.